Universal Woman 2025

+Universal Woman 2025 was the 3rd edition of the Universal Woman pageant, held in Jaipur, India on August 10, 2025.

+At the end of the event, Maria Gigante of the Philippines crowned Ivana Irizarry of Puerto Rico.

-Universal Woman 2025 was the 3rd edition of the Universal Woman pageant, held in Jaipur, India on 10 August 2025.
-Participants in this pageant came from different countries and territories across the world, and they ranged in age from 21 to 45 and had a variety of marital statuses.
-At the end of the event, Maria Gigante of the Philippines crowned Ivana Carolina of Puerto Rico.
+Participants in this edition came from different countries and territories across the world, and they ranged in age from 21 to 45 and had a variety of marital statuses.

 Pageant

 Location and date

-Due to the ongoing conflict between India and Pakistan, the third edition of the Universal Woman pageant, which was originally scheduled for June 8th, was rescheduled for August.
+Due to the ongoing conflict between India and Pakistan, the third edition of the Universal Woman pageant, which was originally scheduled for June 8, was rescheduled for August.
 On August 10, 2025, the Universal Woman 2025 finale took place in Jaipur, India.